 - Pipeline module: Within the Freshsales pipeline are features such as adjustable sales goals, deals displayed in a list view, stage probabilities, multiple deals, and deal age.

 - Automated tasks: Freshsales offers automated lead assigning, call logging, and workflows.

-- Lead scoring: Lead -scoring and auto-profile enrichment feature are also available.
+- Lead scoring: Lead scoring and auto-profile enrichment are also available.

 Freshsales names its five plans after the stages of a flower growing.
 If your small business is a little tight on funds, you might opt for the Sprout plan, which is free but with limited features.

 As you grow, you can opt for the Garden plan.
 It’s $25 per month per user if you’re billed annually.
-You get all the other features as well as advanced reports, lead assignments, 10 teams, 10 workflow automations, five sales sequences for each user, and 250 bulk emails a day for each user.
+You get all the Blossom plan features and advanced reports, lead assignments, 10 teams, 10 workflow automations, five sales sequences for each user, and 250 bulk emails a day.

-If you must have all the features Freshsales’ CRM has to offer, you need the Forest plan for enterprise-level businesses.
+If you must have all the features Freshsales’ CRM software offers, you need the Forest plan for enterprise-level businesses.
 This costs $79 per month per user.
-You get all the above features as well as a dedicated account manager, audit logs, IP whitelisting, and an EEA data center.
+You get all the above features and a dedicated account manager, audit logs, IP whitelisting, and an EEA data center.